Alternating Wentzel-Kramers-Brillouin Approximation to the Schr\"{o}dinger Equation: Rediscover the Bremmers series and beyond: Theory of The Alternating WKB(a-WKB) Approximation

 Now we set $\epsilon = 1$, and obtain the first order perturbation for the amplitudes

 According to perturbation theory, it is quite resonable to put the contants $D_{1}$ and $D_{2}$ at the unperturbed terms instead of putting infront of whole amplitude functions $a(x)$ and $b(x)$.
-Here we properly choose the constants $D_{1}$ and $D_{2}$ to be the factor $e^{\mp i\frac{\pi}{4}}$.
-Therefore, we obtain the first order perturbation solutions of the a-WKB theory with remained constant $D$, which can be determined by normalization,
+Here we properly choose the constants $D_{1}$ and $D_{2}$ to be the factors $e^{\mp i\frac{\pi}{4}}.$\footnote{the fators $e^{\mp i\frac{\pi}{4}}$ will appear in more natural way in further derivation of Sec. \ref{sec:GeometricOptics} and Sec. \ref{sec:Quantization}.} Therefore, we obtain the first order perturbation solutions of the a-WKB theory with remained constant $D$, which can be determined by normalization

-The function $f(x)$ and $g(x)$ are defined as $\frac{p'(x)}{2p(x)}e^{-2iS(x)}$ and $\frac{p'(x)}{2p(x)}e^{2iS(x)} $.
-Notice that in the a-WKB theory, the correction terms appear only in the amplitude.
-We shall verify this statement in Sec. \uppercase\expandafter{\romannumeral4} by considering the potential well problem.